 - 1 tablespoons chopped pineapple chunks

-- Preheat toaster oven to 325F and spray a 6-inch x 2-inch round baking pan with cooking oil (see pan substitutions in notes below).
+- Preheat toaster oven to 325°F and spray two 3.5-inch mini baking pans with cooking oil (see pan substitutions in notes below).

 - In a small bowl whisk together the dry ingredients.